package-url/community/README.md

 # Community
-Repository for discussions and decisions about outreach to the PURL/VERS community.
+Repository for discussions and decisions about outreach to the PURL and VERS communities.
 The topics include:
 - calendars
 - mailing lists